Dark bronze statue of Winston Churchill stands above a row of red, white & blue Union Jack flags in London.

 Europe Northern Europe Cruise

-Choose from a selection of small ship cruises that visit France and the British Isles, aboard modern expedition ship Douglas Mawson.
 Small ship cruises feature crafted pre- and post-voyage city stays, for seamless travel from beginning to end.
 They also feature a master storyteller host who is a professor, archaeologist or curator.
 Selected for their in-depth knowledge, expert storytelling abilities and unbridled passion, your host will inspire you to immerse in the cultures of the region.

 Supporting the host is a network of local experts; the combination will guide your handcrafted ‘Your Choice’ shore excursions for tales of intrigue, historical facts and entertaining trivia.
 Choose from explorations that feature art and artisans, UNESCO World Heritage Sites, past and present, cultural enrichment, locally guided walks, local flavors and immersive travel.

-And on the 9-day itinerary, trace the journey of Operation Overlord from London to Portsmouth, through Normandy and Brittany, and finally to Paris.
+Trace the journey of Operation Overlord from London to Portsmouth, through Normandy and Brittany, and finally to Paris.
 Cross the English Channel to visit Normandy’s beaches and participate in commemorative WWII events, including the evening vigil at the Bayeux War Cemetery on the eve of the D-Day anniversary, and on 6 June at the Normandy American Cemetery and Memorial at Colleville-sur-Mer (pending ticket allocation).

 Cruise aboard the adventure-ready 154-guest Douglas Mawson.
 This ship features state-of-the-art design and technology, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
 As an added bonus, Douglas Mawson features a selection of dedicated single cabins.